kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Classification Deep Dive

-Classification predicts categories.
+Classification predicts categories
-Many applied decisions depend on it.
+Many applied decisions depend on it
 Boundaries separate outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.